Kinship Verification through a Forest Neural Network: Introduction

 \section{Introduction}

-Visual kinship verification receives two face images and indicates whether they have a family relationship.
-It has considerable potential to use in sociology, anthropology, psychology, neuroscience, genetics, privacy protection and social media~\cite{mzoughi2024review,wu2022facial,robinson2021survey} for example, finding missing family members~\cite{xia2012understanding}, collecting photos for the family album~\cite{robinson2021survey}, family privacy protection~\cite{kumar2020adversary}, border control and criminal investigation~\cite{mzoughi2024review,lu2013neighborhood}.
+Visual Kinship Verification (KV) takes two face images to determine whether they share a familial relationship.
+It has considerable potential usage in sociology, anthropology, psychology, neuroscience, genetics, privacy protection, and social media~\cite{mzoughi2024review,wang2023survey,wu2022facial,robinson2021survey} for example, finding missing family members~\cite{xia2012understanding}, collecting photos for the family album~\cite{robinson2021survey}, family privacy protection~\cite{kumar2020adversary}, border control and criminal investigation~\cite{mzoughi2024review,lu2013neighborhood}.
 Moreover, it has been recently investigated in smart environments to recognize family members~\cite{bisogni2022kinship}.

-Generally, there are two approaches to tackling the problem of kinship verification: face matching (joint representation) and face representation.
-In face matching or joint representation, two face images are processed jointly to determine their kinship relation~\cite{li2021reasoning}.
-Due to its effectiveness and performance in Kinship Verification~(KV), the most recent research has utilized this approach and achieved the most advanced and competitive results in the field, often referred to as 'state-of-the-art results'~\cite {li2021reasoning,zhu2023distance}.
-On the other hand, most early methods lay in the second approach and attempted first to analyze faces to obtain unique features as face representation.
-Then, their algorithms decided their kinship relation based on those face representations.
-This approach has some benefits as it uses the capabilities of a highly demanding application, i.e., face recognition (FR).
-For example, it does not need to retrain all data from scratch because we have each face's representation.
+Furthermore, KV challenges can be categorized into two parts: first, some are common to other computer vision algorithms, such as the small size of KV datasets, pose and lighting variations, diverse sources, facial expression variations, occlusions, blurring, and low-resolution images.
+Additionally, some challenges are unique to KV, such as age variation, similarity between family members and strangers (slight inter-class difference), environmental effects on family members' faces, dissimilarity among some family members (intra-class variance), limited training data~\cite{mzoughi2024review,wang2023survey,wu2022facial,robinson2021survey}, and multiple feature fusion~\cite{liang2018weighted}.

-In addition, solutions based on face representation for KV are not accurate compared to the face matching methods~\cite{kohli2016hierarchical}.
-We propose a method with high accuracy in KV based on the second approach and apply graph neural network concepts and the notion that corresponding facial components are related in paired images of family members, especially siblings~\cite{hansen2020kin,cole2017human,dal2006kin}.
+Generally, two approaches tackle the problem of kinship verification in the presence of all challenges: 1. face matching (joint representation) and 2. face representation-based (recognition-based) KV methods.
+In the face matching or joint representation, two face images are processed jointly to determine their kinship relation~\cite{li2021reasoning}.
+The most recent research has investigated this approach and achieved the most advanced and competitive results in the field, often referred to as state-of-the-art~\cite {li2021reasoning,zhu2023distance}.